bjks/gfp_gaussian_process/README.md

 gamma_lambda = 0.01, 1e-3, 1e-4, 0.05
 var_lambda = 1e-07
 ```
 The step value is used for the 1d scan to discretize the interval set by lower and upper.
 During the maximization this will be the initial step size.
+From nlopt doc: "For derivative-free local-optimization algorithms, the optimizer must somehow decide on some initial step size to perturb x by when it begins the optimization.
+This step size should be big enough that the value of the objective changes significantly, but not too big if you want to find the local optimum nearest to x."

 ### Model parameters
 The OU processes are descibed with a mean value (thus the mean growth/production rate), a gamma parameter determining how fast the process is driven towards its mean after a deviation, and a variance that scales the noise term.
 Thus we have the following parameters including the bleaching rate of the fp, beta: